avrilcoghlan/LittleBookofRTimeSeries/src/timeseries.rst

 |image28|

+.. sidebar:: Formal tests for stationarity

+   Formal tests for stationarity called "unit root tests" are available in the fUnitRoots package, available on CRAN, but will not be discussed here.

 The time series of second differences (above) does appear to be stationary in mean and variance, as the level of the series stays roughly constant over time, and the variance of the series appears roughly constant over time.
 Thus, it appears that we need to difference the time series of the diameter of skirts